DavidMcLaughlin208/PixelSorting/README.md

 ### What is pixel sorting?

-In short, pixel sorting is taking an interval of pixels in a row or column from an image and sorting them based on some criteria.
+In short, pixel sorting is a generative art technique developed by [Kim Asendorf](https://github.com/kimasendorf/ASDFPixelSort).
+It is done by taking an interval of pixels in a row or column from an image and rearranging or sorting them based on some criteria.

 The intervals can be determined arbitrarily, such as seleccting all consecutive pixels under a certain brightness threshold, and then sorting them by some property such as brightness values.